mothdotmonster/ynd/README.md

-# ynd
+#Yachts and Dragons

-Yachts and Dragons; a dice-rolling game
+a dice-rolling game